Best Hotels in Carmel for Families with Kids

 Monterey Bay Aquarium is 15 minutes away, Point Lobos is right down the road, and Big Sur starts just south of town.
 Carmel makes a great base for all of it.

-I link to Hotels.com because they are almost always the cheapest, have transparent pricing and a loyalty program for those who prefer independent hotels.
+Note: I link toΒ Hotels.comΒ because they are almost always the cheapest, have transparent pricing and a loyalty program for those who prefer independent hotels.
 I personally use them myself, so I feel good about referring them.

 When is the Best Time to Visit Carmel with Kids?

-Carmel’s weather is similar to that of San Francisco – it sits in a unique microclimate on the Monterey Peninsula – famous for its summer fog, which can roll in hard through July and August and make beach mornings quite cold.
+Carmel’s weather is similar to that of San Francisco – famous for its summer fog, which can roll in hard through July and August and make beach mornings quite cold.
 That might surprise families expecting California sun.
 Here’s a season-by-season breakdown:

 Spring is the sweet spot.
-Temperatures are mild and comfortable, typically in the low-to-mid 60s, and the summer crowds haven’t arrived yet.
+Temperatures are mild and comfortable, typically in the low-to-mid 60s.
 Hotel rates are meaningfully lower than peak season, and the wildflowers along the coastal trails at Point Lobos are stunning.
 The Big Sur International Marathon happens in April and draws a festive energy to the region.
-If you’re trying to balance value, weather, and fewer crowds, late April or May is hard to beat.

 June brings what locals call “June Gloom” – morning fog that often burns off by early afternoon.
-By July and August, afternoons are reliably warmer, but mornings can still be cool and gray, especially right on the beach.
-This is peak season, so hotel prices are at their highest and you’ll want to book well in advance.
+This is peak season, so hotel prices are at their highest.
 That said, summer has the most going on: the Carmel Bach Festival runs most of July, and Monterey Car Week culminates with the Pebble Beach Concours d’Elegance in mid-August – the world’s most prestigious classic car show.
-Car Week is genuinely fun for kids who love cars, though it pushes hotel prices sky-high for that specific week.

 September and October are arguably the most reliably beautiful months in Carmel.
 The fog clears, temperatures settle into the mid-60s to low 70s, and the summer crowds thin out.
 San Franciscans know that Sep-Oct is the real summer.
 The Great Sandcastle Contest at Carmel Beach happens in mid-September and is a perfect family outing.
 The Carmel International Film Festival runs in early October.
 Rates drop noticeably from summer peaks while the weather stays excellent – this is the time I’d pick if I could.

 Winter is the slowest season, which means the lowest hotel rates and the most peaceful version of Carmel.
 Whale watching season picks up along the coast from December through March, and gray whale migrations are visible from shore.
-It can be rainy, particularly in January and February, but Carmel in the rain has its own moody charm.
-If your kids don’t mind bundling up and you’re not beach-dependent, a winter long weekend here can be a real deal.
+It can be rainy, particularly in January and February.

-The Best Hotels in Carmel for Families – Full List
+The Best Hotels in Carmel for Families with Kids – Full List

 Carmel Valley Ranch